Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 mov     r14, rsp       ; ... and there "ends"
 ```

-VLA-free version on the other hand generates:
+aVLA-free version on the other hand generates:
 ```nasm
 push    r12
 push    rbp